Battle of Dawmat al-Jandal

-The Battle of Daumat-ul-jandal took place between Muslims and Rebel Arab tribes in August 633 AD.
+The Battle of Daumat al-Jandal took place between Muslims and Rebel Arab tribes in August 633 CE.
 This was a part of the Riddah wars.
-Daumat ul jandal was given to Iyad ibn Ghanm to crush the rebels, but he failed in doing so, and send for help to Khalid ibn Walid who was in Iraq in those days.
+Daumat al-Jandal was given to Iyad ibn Ghanm to crush the rebels, but he failed in doing so, and send for help to Khalid ibn Walid who was in Iraq in those days.

 Background

 Dawmat al-Jandal was one of the large commercial towns of Arabia, widely known for its rich and much-frequented market.
 It was also an important communication centre, a meeting point of routes from Central Arabia, Iraq and Syria.
 At about the time when Khalid ibn Walid set off from Yamamah for the invasion of Iraq, Abu Bakr had sent Iyad ibn Ghanm to capture Daumat-ul-Jandal and once again bring the northern tribes into submission.
 Iyad may have been the Muslim commander who defeated an Arab tribal revolt in the oasis town of Dumat al-Jandal during the Ridda wars of 632–633.
 Iyad arrived at Daumat-ul-Jandal to find it strongly defended by Banu Kalb, a large Christian Arab tribe inhabiting this region and the eastern fringe of Syria.